Adult education teachers are required to have a bachelor's degree. Some employers may also prefer hiring those with a teaching certificate or license.

 Career and Economic Outlook for Adult Education Teachers

-According to the BLS, the mean annual wage for adult basic and secondary education and literacy teachers was $54,060 as of 2015.
-The BLS also reported that employment of adult literacy and GED teachers was expected to increase 7% between 2014 and 2024.
+According to the BLS, the mean annual wage for adult basic and secondary education and literacy teachers was $59,810 as of 2020.
+The BLS also reported that employment of adult literacy and GED teachers was expected to decline by 10% between 2019 and 2029.